 It allows your new partner to provide well informed answers and estimates, when you’re discussing upcoming projects.
-It saves you money, because your new partner doesn’t have to pad project estimates for a bunch of unknown problems they may run into.
+It also saves you money, because your new partner doesn’t have to pad project estimates for a bunch of unknown problems they may run into.

 An audit provides everyone valuable information about how your solution works, so you and your new vendor feel confident, they can provide support and start making improvements right out of the gate.

 An audit also gives you a way to evaluate the technical expertise, communication, and project management abilities of your prospective new partner, so that you can be sure you’re picking the right partner this time around.

 Sitecore upgrades can be challenging even in the best of circumstances.